javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 Whether there are more values matching the cursor or not -- `onsuccess` gets called, and then in `result` we can get the cursor pointing to the next record, or `undefined`.

+In the example above the cursor was made for the object store.

+But we also can make a cursor over an index.
+As we remember, indexes allow to search by an object field.
+Cursors over indexes to precisely the same as over object stores -- they save memory by returning one value at a timee.

-We can also iterate over an index.
-In that case `cursor.key` becomes the index key (e.g. price), and `cursor.primaryKey` becomes the object key:
+For cursors over indexes, `cursor.key` is the index key (e.g. price), and we should use `cursor.primaryKey` property the object key:

 ```js
 let request = priceIdx.openCursor(IDBKeyRange.upperBound(5));